-The Dhammacakkappavattana Sutta ("setting in motion [pavattana] the wheel [cakka] of the law [Dhamma]") is the first discourse that the Buddha delivered after his enlightenment.
-I think it is the single most important text in human history.
+The Dhammacakkappavattana Sutta ("setting in motion [pavattana] the wheel [cakka] of the law [Dhamma]") is presented by the Buddhist tradition as the first discourse that the Buddha delivered after his enlightenment.
+I think that's unlikely; what's more likely is that the teaching emerged in the course of the Buddha's teaching career as an exceptionally succinct summary of his fundamental ideas.
+I also think that it's the single most important text in human history.
 (I realize that's a pretty strong statement, and I'm not going to defend it here, but if anyone wants to have a cup of coffee with me sometime, I'd be happy to give my reasons.)

-In my rendering of the sutta, above, I've tried to preserve a sense of a spoken teaching, which this was, obviously, but also to hold very close to the Buddha's meaning.
+In my rendering of the sutta, above, I've tried to preserve a sense of a spoken teaching, but also to hold very close to the Buddha's meaning as I understand that.
 Every translator struggles with those Pali terms that have a more or less technical role in Buddhist doctrine; I've tried to explain my own struggles, and to justify my particular resolution of each struggle, in the footnotes to the text.